 - It is cost-effective, but it still brings great results

 - It can be used for product reviews, seeding of products

 - It can be used to increase sales

 - Use KOLs to boost sales

 Higher Quality and Premium Products

-Quality is more important than ever for Chinese families, which represents a significant opportunity for international companies, which are often perceived by Chinese consumers as being of higher quality, safer and more reliable than Chinese ones.
+Quality is more important than ever for Chinese families.
+This represents a significant opportunity for foreign brands, which are often perceived as having better standards than Chinese ones.